emannenicholas/pupe-pat/README.md

 [//]: #
 ## Installation
 The code is currently installed via Puppet.
-The only machine that has the code automatically installed is `optics-support`.
+The only machine that has the code automatically installed is `operational-support`.

-On other machines, he code is meant to be run in a docker file.
+On other machines, the code is meant to be run in a docker file.
 You can pull the docker image by typing the following:
 ```
 docker pull docker.lco.global/pupe-pat:{0.1.0}